 The social benefit is less than the private benefit.

 In 1920, Arthur C. Pigou wrote The Economics of Welfare which is an early exposition of this concept

 Pigou noted that private business pursued their own marginal private interests.
 However, industrialists were not concerned with any external costs to others in society.
-In other words, they had no incentive to internalise the full social costs of their actions and this led to deadweight welfare loss.
+In other words, they had no incentive to internalise the full social costs of their actions and this led to a deadweight welfare loss.

 Pigou used an example of a contractor building a factory in the middle of a neighbourhood.
 The factory leads to external costs faced by those living in the locality.
-These external costs include
+These external costs include:

 - Damage to health